Merci-chao/userChrome.js/README.md

 <summary>Minor Update</summary>

 **Version 4.6.1.1**
-- Update for Firefox 151.
+- Updates for Firefox 151.
-- Fix issue where the "Add Note" item did not display when tab notes had just been enabled.
+- Fixed the issue where the "Add Note" item did not display when tab notes had just been enabled.
 </details>

 **Version 4.6.1**
-- Add new option for `themeImageSize`: `-1` - the original size of the image.
+- Adds new option for `themeImageSize`: `-1` - the original size of the image.

 **Version 4.6**
 - New
-	- Support placing the tab bar at the bottom of browser (by setting `tabsAtBottom` to `-1`).
+	- Supports placing the tab bar at the bottom of browser (by setting `tabsAtBottom` to `-1`).
-	- Replace `dynamicThemeImageSize` with `themeImageSize`, which provides a new option.
+	- Replaces `dynamicThemeImageSize` with `themeImageSize`, which provides a new option.
 - Improvements
 	- Using the indicator to move tabs no longer relies on Firefox native functions and now produces correct results (related to `animateTabMoveMaxCount` and `animateTabMoveShiftKeyToPause`).
-	- Reduce some unnecessary animation to improve performance.
+	- Reduces some unnecessary animation to improve performance.
-	- Refine the behavior when closing the only tab in the last row.
+	- Refines the behavior when closing the only tab in the last row.
-	- Update for Firefox 150 and 151.
+	- Updates for Firefox 150 and 151.
 	- Update-checking will retry tomorrow if a network error occurs.
 - Fixes
 	- Issues when only one row was allowed.